pypa/packaging.python.org/source/specifications/pypirc.rst

 .. warning::

-    Instead of using the ``password`` setting, consider saving your API tokens and passwords securely using `keyring`_ (which is installed by Twine):
+    Instead of using the ``password`` field, consider saving your API tokens and passwords securely using `keyring`_ (which is installed by Twine):

     .. code-block:: bash